-- 1. Contractor will submit annual program report within 20 days of the end of the fiscal year.
-Annual program report will provide information on the impact that shelter services had throughout the entire service year and annual results for each performance measure. - Contractor will provide HSA with annual audited financial statements in accordance with generally accepted government auditing standards annually within nine months after the fiscal year end. - 3.
-Contractor will agree to and participate in Site Review/Contract Compliance Visits with HSA designated staff.
+- i.
+Invoices with supporting documentation - ii.
+Number of unduplicated clients served during the reporting period - iii.
+Performance measure report (results for performance measures listed in table above for the current quarter and for fiscal year-to-date) - iv.
+Narrative describing trends, successes, challenges during the reporting period - Contractor will provide a brief paragraph about this Measure K-funded initiative and its goals, to be used for press releases, Measure K dashboard and other public documents to highlight the purpose and impact of the program. - Submit annual program report within 20 days of the end of the fiscal year.
+Annual program report will provide information on the impact that shelter services had throughout the entire service year and annual results for each performance measure. - Contractor will provide HSA with annual audited financial statements in accordance with generally accepted government auditing standards annually within nine months after the fiscal year end. - Contractor will agree to and participate in Site Review/Contract Compliance Visits with HSA designated staff.
 Visits will occur at least once per year, with increased frequency if areas for program improvement arise.
-Contractor will receive at least two weeks advanced notice unless there is an urgent programmatic need to expedite the process. - 4.
-Contractor will participate in program evaluations and other analysis/evaluations of the homeless system conducted by HSA.

-HSA may request additional data from Contractor and/or retrieve reports from Clarity to understand client requests, services, and outcomes.
-Contractor will receive at least two weeks advanced notice unless there is an urgent programmatic need to expedite the data/report.

-All reports shall be submitted by email to Brian Eggers at BEggers@smcgov.org or the designated HSA contact.
+Contractor will receive at least two weeks advanced notice unless there is an urgent programmatic need to expedite the process. - Contractor will participate in program evaluations and other analysis/evaluations of the homeless system conducted by HSA. - HSA may request additional data from contractor and/or retrieve reports from Clarity to understand client requests, services, and outcomes.
+Contractor will receive at least two weeks advanced notice unless there is an urgent programmatic need to expedite the data/report. - All reports shall be submitted by email to Brian Eggers at BEggers@smcgov.org or the designated HSA contact.